Rebantadey/Cellular-Automata/README.md

 ## Introduction

+Cellular automata are computational models consisting of a grid of cells, each in a particular state.
+The state of each cell evolves over discrete time steps based on predefined rules, often determined by the states of neighboring cells.
+These simple local interactions can lead to complex and dynamic global patterns.
+Cellular automata find applications in various fields, including computer science, physics, biology, and artificial life studies.
+Notable examples include Conway's Game of Life, illustrating how simple rules can give rise to intricate, self-sustaining patterns, reflecting the emergent properties of complex systems.

 This project implements a cellular automaton, a discrete computational model that consists of a grid of cells, each in one of a finite number of states.
-The state of each cell evolves over time based on a set of rules.
+The state of each cell evolves based on a set of rules.

 ## Getting Started